 With this guide, you will effertlessly be able to at least increase the battery life upto 30% or more, need to just follow instructions as guided below.

-15 Tips – How to Increase Battery Life on Any Android Smartphone
+17 Tips – How to Increase Battery Life on Any Android Smartphone

 For starters, make sure your maps and other Apps are not using the location as this is the biggest drainer of all.
-The GPS trying to triangulate your position can eat up battery as fast as playing games.
+The GPS trying to triangulate your position can eat up the battery as fast as playing games.
 Switch off location and close the Maps App after you have used it, to save battery.

 Jump to the setting and see which Apps are eating the most battery on your phone, it is good to know this and will help you pinpoint the rogue App.

-Next, turn the brightness to low or as per your preference and turn auto brightness off.
+Next, turn the brightness to low or as per your preference and turn auto-brightness off.

-Can Lower the Resolution – In case you have a Quad-HD Display or 4K display smartphone, and there is an option provided by the brand to lower the display resolution.
+Can Lower the Resolution In case you have a Quad-HD Display or 4K display smartphone, and there is an option provided by the brand to lower the display resolution.
 You can do this in case your battery drain is too high due to a higher resolution display.

 Additionally, in the display settings, you can set the screen timeout as low as required.
 This will turn off the mobile screen when not in use.
 I have set 30 seconds on mine.

-You can use the auto brightness feature, but better use the manual and set brightness to 30% to extend battery life.
+You can use the auto-brightness feature, but better use the manual and set brightness to 30% to extend battery life.

-Adaptive Brightness Feature – In case your smartphone has adaptive brightness feature, you can turn it on.
+Adaptive Brightness Feature – In case your smartphone has an adaptive brightness feature, you can turn it on.
 It will adjust the screen brightness according to ambient light, and will also save your battery from draining fast.

 Furthermore, Turn off “OK Google” Hotword Detection – Turning off Google now’s hot word detection can improve your battery life since it prevents the device from consuming more battery by always listening for voice commands.

-Enable the inbuilt battery saving features when your phone is below 30%.
-If you are running out of battery, you can get extra time by enabling Android’s new battery saving functionality.
-Google claims that this feature will extend the battery life by 90 minutes.
+Enable the inbuilt battery-saving features when your phone is below 30%.
+If you are running out of battery, you can get extra time by enabling Android’s new battery-saving functionality.
+Google claims that this feature will extend battery life by 90 minutes.

-You can put the phone in battery saver mode by going into settings when you are left with 25-30% battery.
+You can put the phone in battery saver mode by going into settings when you are left with a 25-30% battery.
 To enable the battery saver to go to settings, tap on the battery icon, and then select Battery Saver.

 Turn off Wifi – Goto WiFi – ADVANCED: Turn off “Notify when network available” – Change “Keep Wi-Fi on during sleep” to never.
 Essentially it should be off unless you are using Wifi.

 Furthermore, Turn vibration level sliders to a minimum or Off.
 Turn off “lock screen sounds,” “haptic feedback” & “keypress sounds”.
-These require a tiny motor to rotate to create the vibration effect that eats up battery.
+These require a tiny motor to rotate to create the vibration effect that eats up the battery.
 I usually keep them off.
 Turn off all keyboard sound and vibrations.

 Also, keep mobile data usage off, in case you are not using it, as the background processes keep using the data and drain the battery.

 If you are using various accounts like Google drive, email – Gmail, office email, Dropbox, etc. Switch the Accounts Sync state to off or manual or set to 4 hours or more.

 Also, keep the apps that you are frequently using.
 Remove the obsolete Apps that you use at once a month.
 More Apps lead to more open processes and more battery consumption.

-12. Auto Rotate can be turned off to save a little more juice.
+It can be turned off to save a little more juice.

-Choose 2G network in case you are not using the data; the 3G and 4G networks usually eat up much more battery life due to signal strength issues, as your phone continuously hunts for a strong signal.
+Choose 2G network in case you are not using the data; the 4G/5G networks usually eat up much more battery life due to signal strength issues, as your phone continuously hunts for a strong signal.

-A factory reset may solve your battery drain issue as it removes any residual files or software related problems that may have cropped up.
-Make sure, you take a back up before doing a factory reset.
+A factory reset may solve your battery drain issue as it removes any residual files or software-related problems that may have cropped up.
+Make sure, you take a backup before doing a factory reset.